15 BEST Hiking Poles To Save Your Knees

 Folding or Z Style

 These little guys are fairly new to the hiking pole game but have become a quick favorite for ultralight minimalist hikers and climbers.
-This is because they are both lighter and more compact than any other design currently available.
+This is because they are lighter and more compact than any other currently available design.

 However, their simplicity does have a downfall when it comes to durability.
-They also cut down on added features and are about 7-9 inches shorter than telescoping poles.
+They also reduce added features and are about 7-9 inches shorter than telescoping poles.

 Hiking Pole Features